Thursday, April 06 | Thought Leadership, Human Services, Netsmart in the Community

 Expanding Access to Care for Better Public Health

-By Andy Heeren, Senior Director of Public Health
+By Andy Heeren, Senior Director, Public Health

 According to a poll released in May 2022 by the National Council for Mental Wellbeing, 43% of U.S. adults who say they needed substance use or mental health services had unmet needs.
 Barriers to care made a variety of negative impacts including: